pelmer/esc/doc/memory/string.rst

    - `vs-build.cc <../exercises/memory/vs-build.cc>`_: Build a
      ``std::vector<std::string>`` one at a time.

-   - `vvvi-build-and-copy.cc <../exercises/memory/vvvi-build-and-copy.cc>`_:
-     Build triply nested vector of ints, and make a copy of it; drops profile heap snapshots part way.
-This example was used in the presentation.

-   - `vvvi-reserve.cc <../exercises/memory/vvvi-reserve.cc>`_: Same as
-     ``vvvi-build-and-snapshot.cc``, but uses the ``reserve()`` method
-     correctly to avoid vector resizes.
-This example was used in the presentation.

    - `vvs-build-and-copy.cc <../exercises/memory/vvs-build-and-copy.cc>`_:
      Same as ``vvvi-build-and-copy.cc``, but using doubly nested vector of